krateoplatformops/krateo-lab/krateo-composable-finops/step7_1/text.md

-## Let's configure the Custom Metrics
+## Let's configure the Custom Usage Metrics

-We also need to add the resource metrics configuration: when we obtain a FOCUS report, we can analyze it to identify the resources that are generating costs and obtain the relevant metrics.
-These metrics are specified by provider and resource, through dedicated custom resources with the following structure:
+When we obtain a FOCUS report, we can analyze it to identify the resources that are generating costs.
+To configure the resource usage metrics and obtain the relevant metrics, we specify them through a set of CRs that specify provider, resource, and metrics, using the following structure:
 ```
 apiVersion: finops.krateo.io/v1
 kind: ProviderConfig